Orian Goren

-Orian Goren (אוריין גורן; born 15 March 2009) is an Israeli professional footballer who plays as a midfielder for Barcelona.
+Orian Goren (אוריין גורן; born 15 March 2009) is an Israeli professional footballer who plays as a midfielder for Segunda Federación club Barcelona Atlètic.

 Early life

 Goren was born on 15 March 2009.
-Born in Israel, his mother is a teacher and his father is a pilot.
+Born in Israel, his mother is Czech, a teacher by profession and his father is an Israeli pilot.

 Club career

 As a youth player, Goren joined the youth academy of Israeli side Maccabi Petah Tikva.

-Following his stint there, he joined the youth academy of Spanish La Liga side Barcelona.
+Following his family vacation in Barcelona, he joined the youth academy of FC Barcelona, La Masia.

+On August 2026 he played his first game in Barcelona Against Udinese where they lost 1-0.
+Later in the same month, he played in 2-1 victory against Al Ahli.

 International career

 Goren is an Israel youth international.
 During March 2025, he played for the Israel national under-17 football team for 2025 UEFA European Under-17 Championship qualification.

 Style of play

 Goren plays as a midfielder.
-Spanish newspaper Sport wrote in 2025 that he "technically exquisite midfielder who stands out for his exceptional vision.
+Spanish newspaper Sport wrote in 2025 that he is a "technically exquisite midfielder who stands out for his exceptional vision.
 His natural position is as a left winger, but he can play in other positions in midfield, as a false number 9, and even as a central midfielder".